Intermediate disorder limits for multi-layer semi-discrete directed polymers: Determinantal Kernels and Orthogonal Polynomials

 and it is clear that $\one\left\{ \ta<\ta^{\prime}\right\}=\one\left\{ t<t^{\prime}\right\}$.
-To see the convergence of the remaining $d$ terms consider as follows. we again apply the local central limit theorem Proposition \ref{prop:local_clt} to the $j$-th term of the sum in the definition of $K^{(\tf,\zf)}$ equation (\ref{eq:NIPb_kernel}) to see uniform convergence for the Poisson weights that appear.
-Combining these asymptotics with the asymptotics for $R_{j}$ and $\tilde{R}_{j}$ from Corollary \ref{cor:Rj_to_Pj} we have the following limit for the $j$-th term in the sum from equation (\ref{eq:NIPb_kernel}):
+To see the convergence of the remaining $d$ terms consider as follows.
+We again apply the local central limit theorem Proposition \ref{prop:local_clt} to the $j$-th term of the sum in the definition of $K_P^{(\taf,\xf)}$ from equation (\ref{eq:NIPb_kernel}) to see uniform convergence for the Poisson weights that appear.
+Combining these asymptotics with the asymptotics for $R_{j}$ and $\tilde{R}_{j}$ from Corollary \ref{cor:Rj_to_Pj} we have the following limit for the $j$-th term that appears in our limit, corresponding to the $j$-th term in the sum from equation (\ref{eq:NIPb_kernel}):

-This is exactly the corresponding $j$-th term in in equation (20) of \cite{CorwinNica16} for the kernel for non-intersecting Brownian bridges. \end{proof}
+After grouping the terms appropriately, it is verified that this is exactly equal to the corresponding $j$-th term in Definition \ref{def:K} for the kernel $K^{(\tf,\zf)}$ for non-intersecting Brownian bridges. \end{proof}

 \begin{cor} Fix $\tf>0$ and $\zf\in\bR$.
 For any $\de,M>0$, there exist constants $C_{K}^{<}=C_{K}^{<}(\de,M), $ and $C_{K}^{\ge}=C_{K}^{\geq}(\de,M)$ so that for pairs $(t,z);(t^{\prime},z^{\prime})$ with $t,t^{\prime}\in(\de,T-\de)$, $\abs{t^{\prime}-t}>\et$ and $z,z^{\prime}\in(-M,M)$ we have